Skip to main content

 Cupcakes255075100

 Your guest count drives more than the menu.
 Feed it into the party venue size calculator to turn the same headcount into room size and seating for everyone.
 Round out the table with a fruit and veggie tray for the grazers and enough cupcakes for dessert, then size the drinks off the same headcount.
 Matching the spread to the date?
 Our seasonal and holiday party ideas pair menus to the occasion, and the party planning glossary explains any catering term you bump into.
+Planning a baby shower instead?
+The same portion math sizes a grazing table of tea sandwiches, mocktails, and cupcakes.

 Total Food by Guest Count (Meal vs Appetizers)